How to ease cystitis at night?

 • lower abdominal pain

-It can also cause you to feel generally unwell in yourself, like a cold or the flu.
+It can also cause you to feel generally unwell, similar to a cold or the flu.
 Feeling tired and drained is not uncommon as your body fights a UTI.

-It’s important to get a good night's sleep in order to give your body the best chance at fighting the infection.
-Fortunately, there are some things you can do to ease your symptoms and ensure a more peaceful night.
+It’s essential to get a good night's sleep to give your body the best chance of fighting the infection.
+Fortunately, there are several steps you can take to alleviate your symptoms and ensure a more restful night.

 Whilst annoying and often sore, there are a few things you can try to manage the condition enough to assist with a decent night’s sleep.